Google Maps Optimization for Seattle Businesses

 Google Reviews

 These negative reviews can be detrimental to your business.
-Direct messages to the business also fall victim to these problems.
+Direct messages to the company also fall victim to these problems.
 These direct messages are received by email, and someone with malicious intent can completely congest your inbox.
 This, paired with poor tools to deal with spam and misinformation, is a recipe for disaster.

 Business Branding